SteveDeJongh/LS_170/review.md

 Device

 37. **What is a packet in computer networking?**
 A packet is the PDU for the IP Protocol at the Internet/network layer.
+Key headers in a packet are the Source address and destination address fields, each representing an IP address.

 38. **Why do we need both MAC addresses and IP addresses?**
 MAC Addresses are concerned with connecting devices on the same network, IP addresses are concerned with communication between two networked devices anywhere in the world.